passau-masterarbeit-2023/phdtrack_project_3/README.md

 ![search for data structure](./img/vim/discovering_data_structure.png)

 Here you can see a 4x16 char blocks which represents a data structure of 32 bytes ((4x16)x4)/8.
 The value `2100000000000000` is the malloc header in little endian format which represents 33.
 It is probably the number of bytes to leap through to avoid this data strucure.

+> WARN: The endianness is only on BYTES and NOT on the BITS inside the BYTES!
+So only the order of bytes is to take into consideration.
+The malloc header BYTES are in little-endian, and the least-significant bit (8th bit) of the least significant bytes (the first byte of the header), is a flag stating if the block memory is allocated or not (free).
+(0 for free, 1 for allocated).

+So in the previous example, we are dealing with a small allocated memblock of size 32 BYTES, whose first 8 BYTES constitute the malloc header.

 ##### example of potential datastructure